pfsense/docs/source/nat/troubleshooting-nat-reflection.rst

 To fix this, edit the NAT Port Forward for the offending port, and change **External Address** to ***Interface Address*** instead of *any*.

-If an external address of “any” is absolutely required, then NAT Reflection will not be possible on this firewall and `Split DNS <Why_can't_I_access_forwarded_ports_on_my_WAN_IP_from_my_LAN/OPTx_networks>`__ must be used instead.
+If an external address of "any" is absolutely required, then NAT Reflection will not be possible on this firewall and `Split DNS <Why_can't_I_access_forwarded_ports_on_my_WAN_IP_from_my_LAN/OPTx_networks>`__ must be used instead.